Roklion/FR24_KML_processor_FOW/README.md

-The script was taken from somewhere on the internet (cannot find original source any more) and modified to suit my personal use.
-If you know the original auther, please let me know so I can add reference.
+The script was created based on https://sspai.com/post/38942

 Instruction:
 - Open directly using a browser (I've only tested Chrome)